 If you plan to utilize Tele-Med, please make sure to download the Microsoft Teams app to your computer or phone.

 Call for an appointment: 970-247-7355

 In case of an Emergency, dial 911

-Appointments are advised, but walk-ins are seen whenever available.
+Appointments are advised, but walk-ins can be accommodated.

 Colorado State Law requires all new students to submit proof of two doses each of measles, mumps, and rubella (MMR) vaccinations.
 This is a mandatory requirement for all college students born on or after January 1, 1957.
 Please check with your physician, high school, previous university, and/or military, to obtain an official signed or stamped copy of your records.
 Medical and non-medical exemptions are allowed by law; however, in the event of an outbreak, exempted persons may be subject to quarantine and exclusion from school.

 Do you have a hold on your student account from the Student Health Center, and you need to register for classes for the next semester?

-The following immunizations requirements must be completed by students who have a hold on their student account prior to registration for the next semester:
+MMR and COVID immunization requirements must be completed by students who have a hold on their student account prior to registration for the next semester.